Muhammad-Fraooq/my-shop-ecommerce/README.md

 If you have any questions, suggestions, or would like to discuss potential collaboration opportunities, feel free to reach out to me:

 - 🧑‍💻 Muhammad Farooq
 - 📧 Email: [Email.](muhammad888xyz@gmail.com)
 - 🐙 GitHub: [GitHub.](https://github.com/Muhammad-Fraooq)
 - 🔗 LinkedIn: [LinkedIn.](https://www.linkedin.com/in/muhammad-farooq-1a168a2b6/)

+📄 License

+This project is licensed under the MIT License.
+See (LICENSE)[LICENSE]